History Files

 FeatureThe city states of Sumer formed one of the first great civilisations in human history (see feature link).
 This Near Eastern civilisation emerged a little way ahead of that of Africa's ancient Egypt, and up to a millennium before that of the Indus Valley culture.

-For a good deal of its early independent history - and especially prior to sixth century BC dominance under the Achaemenid empire - Elam was generally a land of city states along the same lines as Sumer.
+This region was located on an alluvial plan below the Zagros mountains, and its remoteness meant that it took some time for it to assimilate Sumer's groundbreaking social, agricultural, and administrative inventions.
+For a good deal of its early independent history it was generally a land of city states.
 Rarely was it formed into a single state, and then only really from the sixteenth century BC onwards, but sometimes it could be dominated by a single city or state.

 This was a very poorly-attested but clearly important state - or more probably a confederation - which lay immediately to the east of Elam.
 The nearest major Elamite city to its west was Anshan.
-Its eastern borders are unknown, and even its precise location cannot be satisfactorily confirmed, although it is also recorded as having been south of Gutium, which was in the central Zagros mountain range.
+Its eastern borders are unknown, and even its precise location cannot satisfactorily be confirmed although it is also recorded as having been south of Gutium, which was in the central Zagros mountain range.

 Elamites of Din Sharri being deported by Ashurbanipal